Mallorca in April, Es Colomer

 Is Mallorca worth visiting in April?

 A trip to Mallorca in April ticks a lot of boxes.
-It’s not too busy, it’s a great month to visit if you like to hike, cycle, or do other outdoor activities, the weather’s mild enough for some of the first beach days of the year, there are plenty of events and activities on offer…
+It’s not too busy, it’s a great month for hiking, cycling, and other outdoor activities, the weather’s mild enough for some of the first beach days of the year, there are plenty of events and activities on offer…

-But if you can be flexible with your plans to deal with unpredictable weather, you can enjoy a fantastic holiday in Mallorca’s beautiful shoulder season.
+If you can be flexible with your plans and deal with unpredictable weather, you can enjoy a fantastic holiday in Mallorca’s beautiful shoulder season.

 If you enjoyed this article, please let me know in the comments.
 And if you’ve been in Mallorca in April, I’d love to hear what you think!